jekrch/eurovision-scraper/README.md

 # eurovision-scraper
-A web-scrapper for collecting data on the Eurovision Song Contest
+A web-scraper for collecting publicly available data from Wikipedia on the Eurovision Song Contest.

+## getting started

+1. install [scrapy](https://scrapy.org/): `pip install scrapy`
+2. execute scraper: `scrapy crawl eurovision`
+3. data should be saved in `/eurovision_data.csv`